 You can copy and paste rows to quickly move data around, start empty rows with data from other rows, or copy in other rows to apply formatting and formulas.
 Like other spreadsheet programs, you can use keyboard shortcuts to copy and paste or use copy and paste functions in the menu.

-How to Copy a Row
+How to Copy and Paste a Row

-You can also use the keyboard shortcuts for copy, by selecting the row to be copied and pressing Ctrl + C (or Cmd + C on Macs).
-Or the command for paste, by selecting the row to paste into and pressing Ctrl + V (or Cmd + V on Macs).
+You can also copy and paste rows via keyboard shortcuts Ctrl + C (or Cmd + C on Macs) and Ctrl + V (or Cmd + V on Macs), respectively.

-Also, if you paste rows from the same worksheet, the pasted format will match the copied format.
+If you paste rows from the same worksheet, the pasted format will match the copied format.
 However, pasting rows into new worksheets will match the worksheet's existing formatting and may erase entries or formatting.

 Most formulas should automatically remap cell references even after you insert a row or rows.
 However, some formulas may be impacted by inserting a new row and may need to be adjusted.
-For more details, see our article on Formula Readjustment.